 The value of the exposure by exposure class, broken down by defaulted and non-defaulted exposures as of December 31, 2019 is below.
-This table excludes exposure subject to the counterparty credit risk framework under Part 3, Section II, Chapter IV of the CRR, as well as exposures subject to the securitization framework as defined in Part 3, Section II, chapter V of the CRR.
+This table excludes exposure subject to

 Table 15.
 EU CR1-A - Credit quality of exposures by exposure class and instrument (excluding counterparty credit risk) (Million Euros.
 12-31-2019)